NourHRadwan/alx-low_level_programming/README.md

 w level programming and algorithm at ALX school

 # About:
 This repository is made for my learning path to become a Full Stack Software Engineer.
-Below is a list diagrame of all the file
+Below is a list of all the file
-which I have been working on.
+which I have been working on for this repository.

 .
 ├── 0x00-hello_world